I have spent years living without mains power and with only a very small solar array about 45 watts.

 OR CANDLE MAKING.ANY IMPROVISED CANDLES YOU MAY MAKE IN AN EMERGENCY ARE PROBABLY

 MORE DANGEROUS THAN WHAT YOU WOULD BUY.

-1 never leave a candle burning unattended 2 always have candle burning on a solid non flamable surface (cant fall over)
+1 Never leave a candle burning unattended and always have candle burning on a solid non flamable surface (cant fall over)

 extinguish a grease fire dont try making candles.

-Cheapo candles may not be a good choice for emergency I have had many with non centered wick or wrong size/poor
+Cheapo dollar store candles may not be a good choice for emergency usage I have had many with non centered wick or wrong size/poor

 quality wicks which melt way to fast and spill wax everwhere they are also a greater fire hazzard.

 Many candles you buy are only meant to be used for ornaments not light these are a wast of time and money.

 Test your candles prior to needing them to make sure they will work in an emergency.

 On the left is your standard emergency stick candle recommend you buy or make lots of these.